 Is it normal to experience hair loss after pregnancy?

-Post pregnancy hair loss is actually more common than you’d think.
+Postpartum hair loss is actually more common than you’d think.
 It’s believed to be due to hormones, oestrogen in particular, which increases during pregnancy.
 This oestrogen is thought to prevent hair from falling out as it would naturally (as part of the “telogen” hair shedding phase) and pause the hair renewal cycle.
 However, after childbirth the hormones gradually return to normal.
 All the hairs that have been paused in their resting state then start to fall out.
-But because it happens all at once, the result can be significant visible hair loss.
+But because it happens all at once, the result can be significant visible hair loss or thinning hair.
 However, this hair more often than not grows back and resettles into a healthy growth cycle.
-Each case is different
+Each case is different.

-Other causes of hair loss or thinning after pregnancy can include hypothyroidism, alopecia or iron deficiency.
+Other causes of hair loss after pregnancy can include hypothyroidism, alopecia or iron deficiency.
 If you’re ever concerned about changes to your body after giving birth, always visit a medical professional to get a professional diagnosis and put your mind at ease.
-The same goes for taking supplements or medicines that could help prevent hair loss when pregnant: always consult a doctor first.

 What can you do to stimulate hair growth?

-You’ve noticed your hair thinning after childbirth, you’ve checked in with your doctor and they’ve confirmed you’re experiencing postpartum hair loss.
+You’ve noticed that you are suffering thinning hair or hair loss after pregnancy, you’ve checked in with your doctor and they’ve confirmed you’re experiencing postpartum hair loss.
 The good news is that your hair should start growing back normally in a few months.
 But how can you stimulate the hair to grow back quicker and thicker?

 Hair growth is a great excuse for a head massage.
 By applying gentle pressure to the scalp with the fingers or hands, you can help stimulate the blood flow across the head, and optimise healthy new hair regrowth.
 Brushing the scalp every night can also stimulate blood circulation, but make sure you’re using the right kind of hairbrush.
 Avoid metal teeth and combs which can hurt the scalp and tug at the hair.
 A soft natural bristle brush can help massage the scalp and reduce breakage.